Kelsey Kinnamon

 You don’t need to “just push harder” or “just be tougher.”
 You’ve already tried that.

-What we often need is the opportunity to slow down and pause for understanding so we can figure out what you need before acting.
-To stop “pushing away” or “just forgetting about it” and pretending you don’t have emotions - and instead to remove the fear around what your mind throws at you so you can work with it.
+More often than not when things aren’t working, the answer is slowing down, not pushing harder and ignoring what you’re thinking and feeling - but instead removing the fear around what your mind throws at you so you can work with it.
 That’s what we’ll do in our sessions.

 My approach is strength-based, relational, and rooted in a Mindfulness, Acceptance, and Commitment (MAC) approach.
-This means I know our relationship is crucial for our work together and I don’t assume I already know what’s best for you.
-We figure that out together.
-It also means I emphasize making space for the hard stuff and leaning into what matters to you - and making sure you have strong strategies for pursuing what’s important even when it feels hard.
+This means I know our relationship is crucial for our work together and I don’t assume I already know what’s best for you - I take the time to know you as a person and not just an athlete.
+It also means I emphasize making space for the hard stuff and leaning into what matters to you - including making sure you have strong strategies for pursuing your goals and what’s important even when it feels hard.

-Kelsey earned her bachelor’s degree in Sport & Exercise Psychology at West Virginia University.
-There, she worked as a research assistant for a large-scale multidisciplinary project funded by the National Science Foundation, laying the foundation of her understanding of behavior change and future research.
+I earned a bachelor’s degree in Sport & Exercise Psychology at West Virginia University.
+There, I worked as a research assistant for a large-scale multidisciplinary project funded by the National Science Foundation, laying the foundation of my understanding of behavior change and future research.

-She went on to earn a master’s degree in Sport & Exercise Psychology at Georgia Southern University, where she completed two years of rigorous coursework and sport psychology training.
-Here, Kelsey worked with numerous Division I teams, athletes, and coaches to enhance performance and team culture, navigate injury recovery, and manage the stress of competing in Division I athletics amidst the COVID-19 pandemic.
-Kelsey also conducted research examining collegiate coaches’ roles in supporting student-athlete mental health.
+I went on to earn a master’s degree in Sport & Exercise Psychology at Georgia Southern University, where I completed two years of rigorous coursework and sport psychology training.
+Here, I worked with numerous Division I teams, athletes, and coaches and conducted research examining coaches’ roles in supporting student-athlete mental health.

 The person outside of the professional

-Kelsey considers herself deeply privileged to work with her clients and to get to do such meaningful and fulfilling work each day.
-Outside of Kelsey’s work, she gets outside any chance she can to prioritize movement - she’s also a certified yoga teacher.
-Kelsey also enjoys spending time with her family and animals, baking, reading, and writing.
+I consider myself deeply privileged to do this work with individuals and to get to do such meaningful and fulfilling work each day.
+Outside of my work, you can often find me outside and prioritizing movement - I’m also a certified yoga teacher.
+I also enjoys spending time with my family and animals (Chance & Chester), baking, reading, and writing.